 It worked!
 I had tons of materials, it was very easy to put them together, and since I wasn’t into professional videos, and recording 15 seconds at a time was a breeze (even when my 10-month-old daughter was making noises in the background) I’ve been able to produce 8-12 videos daily explaining some principles of connected speech.

 Suddenly people started to follow.
 Then they’d tag their friends, and those came to see the content and became followers, too.
-Somebody with over 12k followers recommended me on the 2nd day of my Instagram Immersion, and I had people following like I was a rock star or something.
+Somebody with over 12k followers recommended me on the 2nd day of my Instagram Immersion, and I had people following like I was a rock star.

 What do I think of Instagram so far?